Carrying out Specific Specialized Flight Operations Activity within the Nicosia FIR

 Which Certificates must be Submitted

-The application should be accompanied by the following document:
+The application should be accompanied by the following documents:

 - An official letter from the applicant stating the scope, purpose and details of the requested special operations activity;